Recent Fire Damage Posts

 Working to clean up the mess after the incident is over is no easy task, either.
 Most often, the substantial effects that stand out are smoke and soot damages.
 These are common versions of fire damage in homes, and they can often prove to be challenging to remove without the right equipment.

 Fortunately, our SERVPRO professionals have the tools and expertise to help you through often widespread soot damages throughout your household.
-While the most concentrated of this effect can get found around the fires originating point where it burned the longest, this is not always the case.
+While the most concentrated of this effect can be found around the fire's originating point where it burned the longest, this is not always the case.
 This matted debris and film from the combustion leave a dark, often black residue on surfaces, furniture, flooring, and other materials.

 Smoke damage often presents itself in harsh odor lingering in fabrics, carpeting, and open spaces throughout affected areas of your house.
 Removal of this odor typically requires thermal fogging, a process that releases an unscented chemical compound into the environment and contents of the room to break apart odor molecules and leave no discernable scent behind.